infinum/dotnet-handbook/Api/Pagination.md

 }
 ```

-The cursor in this example uses the start time of the last event in the fetched list to build the instruction for getting the next page.
+The cursor in this example uses the start time of the last event in the fetched list to build the instruction for fetching the next page.
 Using that, the next client’s request would include the cursor:

 ```json
 {